skyzyx/set-game-demo/README.md

 ### Game Rules

-Each card has an image on it with 4 orthogonal attributes:
+Each _Card_ has an image on it with 4 orthogonal attributes:

 * Color (red, green, or purple)
 * Shape (diamond, squiggle, or oval)
 * Shading (solid, empty, or striped)
 * Number (one, two, or three)

-Three cards are a part of a set if, for each property, the values are all the same or all different.
+Three _Cards_ are a part of a _Set_ if, for each property, the values are all the same or all different.

 For example:

-* The cards "two red solid squiggles", "one green solid diamond", "three purple solid ovals" would make up a set. (number, shape, and color are different, shading is the same)
+* The _Cards_ "two red solid squiggles", "one green solid diamond", "three purple solid ovals" would make up a _Set_. (number, shape, and color are different, shading is the same)
-* The cards "two red solid squiggles", "one green solid squiggles", "three purple solid ovals" would not make up a set, because shape is the same on two cards, but different on the third.
+* The _Cards_ "two red solid squiggles", "one green solid squiggles", "three purple solid ovals" would not make up a _Set_, because shape is the same on two _Cards_, but different on the third.
-* A game of Set starts by dealing 12 cards, face-up.
-When a player sees three cards that make up a set, they yell "Set!" and grab the cards.
-New cards are dealt from the deck to replace them.
+* A _Game_ of "Set" starts by dealing 12 _Cards_, face-up.
+When a player sees three _Cards_ that make up a _Set_, they yell "Set!" and grab the _Cards_.
+New _Cards_ are dealt from the _Deck_ to replace them.
-* If no player can find a set, three more cards are dealt (to make 15, then 18, then 21…)
+* If no player can find a _Set_, three more _Cards_ are dealt (to make 15, then 18, then 21...)
-* The game is over when there are no cards left in the deck, and no sets left on the table.
-The player with the most sets wins.
+* The _Game_ is over when there are no _Cards_ left in the _Deck_, and no _Sets_ left on the table.
+The player with the most _Sets_ wins.

   ### Game Requirements

-Your task is to model the game in code, and implement the following methods:
+Your task is to model the _Game_ in code, and implement the following methods:

-* A method that takes three cards, and determines whether the three cards make a set
+* A method that takes three _Cards_, and determines whether the three _Cards_ make a _Set_.
-* A method that given a "board" of cards, will either find a set, or determine if there are no sets on the table
+* A method that given a _Board_ of _Cards_, will either find a _Set_, or determine that there are no _Sets_ on the table.
-* A method that will play an entire game of Set, from beginning to end, and return a list of each valid sets you removed from the board.
+* A method that will play an entire _Game_ of "Set", from beginning to end, and return a list of each valid _Sets_ you removed from the _Board_.

-For this last method, there will be multiple correct solutions, but any valid list of sets is fine.
+For this last method, there will be multiple correct solutions, but any valid list of _Sets_ is fine.

 ### Assumptions